aiforged/docs/docs/services/utilities/aiforged-image-splitter.md

 The AIForged Image Splitter is a utility service that splits multi-page documents into individual page images.
 For each page, the service creates a separate Outbox document that can be copied or moved to other services either manually or via the Copy/Move utility services.
 This enables page-level routing, OCR, QA, and targeted downstream workflows.

-{% hint style="info" %}
+!!! info
     Tip: Use the Image Splitter to generate per-page inputs for downstream services (e.g., OCR per page, page-level classification), or to create page-level artifacts for review and routing.
-{% endhint %}

 ***